-Rocky Flats Classified Plutonium Metal: DOE decided in January 1997 to relocate all RFETS non-pit weapons-usable plutonium, to include classified plutonium metal, to SRS.
-DOE identified SRS in the Record of Decision for the Surplus Plutonium Disposition EIS (January 2000) as the preferred site for immobilization disposition.
-The classified plutonium metal at RFETS will be shipped to SRS where it will be recast in FB-Line similarly to SRS miscellaneous plutonium metal.
+Rocky Flats Classified Plutonium Metal:

+DOE decided in the ROD for the Storage and Disposition of Weapons-Useable Fissile Materials Final Programmatic EIS (January 1997) to relocate all RFETS non-pit weapons-usable plutonium, to include approximately 200 containers of classified plutonium metal, to SRS pending selection of SRS as the immobilization site.
+DOE selected the SRS in the ROD for the Surplus Plutonium Disposition EIS (January 2000) as the site for immobilization disposition.
+The classified plutonium metal at RFETS is being shipped to SRS where it will be recast in FB-Line and packaged in accordance with DOE-STD-3013.